rngadam/uwh/specification.md

 #### Goal Areas
 - At each end of the pool, the **goal area** is defined by a solid line near the goal tray.
+- The front and sides of the goal tray are surrounded by a border in the color of the team.
 - A **dotted line** marks the **penalty shot area**, which is a restricted zone near the goal.

 ---